+Buying a home is one of the most difficult things to achieve.
+It is not practically possible for everyone to buy a property by paying upfront.
+This is where home loan plays an incredibly important role.
+These facilitate home buyers with the timely money they require for buying the property.
 On purchase of property with home loans, borrowers enjoy a variety of deductions on their income tax liability.
 These deductions against the tax could be claimed under four sections of the income tax act, namely Section 80C, Section 24, Section 80EE and Section 80EEA.
-In this article, we will discuss at length how these sections help a home buyer enjoy the various tax rebates.
+In this article, we will discuss at length how these sections help a home buyer enjoy home loan tax benefits FY24-25.

-Why does the govt offer tax benefit on home loan?
+Why government offers tax benefit on home loan?

 Along with property ownership comes the responsibility to pay taxes.
 This is why an individual’s income from house property is taxed, based on its potential to earn a particular amount as rent, even if the unit is lying vacant.
 However, to make property purchases more lucrative, the government offers various tax benefits, especially if the property has been purchased using a home loan.
 Buying a property using housing finance also offers additional benefits – you can be a home owner much earlier than you would be, in case you have to rely solely on your savings.